ttlion/sdtDBN/README.md

  -d,--dotFormat                         Outputs network in dot format,
                                         allowing direct redirection into
                                         Graphviz to visualize the graph.
+ -fromFile,--fromObjFile <file>         File with the serialized object of
+                                        the sdtDBN.
  -i,--inputFile <file>                  Input CSV file to be used for
                                         network learning.
  -inf,--inferenceFile <file>            File with variables to perform